SkikirrrRicky/NetherSX2-TurnipEnchanted/README.md

 #### 🔧 What I actually do
 I don’t rewrite the emulator from scratch.
-My work is all about experimenting: **I inject different types of optimized, open-source custom drivers** into the build to see how they perform.
+My work is all about experimenting:
-- Transparency is key: when a new release comes out, I will always provide a clear changelog with all the modifications and components used.
+- because of this, transparency is key: when a new release comes out, I will always provide a clear changelog with all the modifications and components used.

 Honestly, there is no grand ambition.
 This project is purely experimental.
 Depending on your specific phone, your processor, and the drivers used, **this build might give you much better performance than the original one, or it might perform worse.** It depends on many individual factors, and anyone is free to test it or stick to the [original.](https://github.com/nckstwrt/NetherSX2-Turnip)